Neerhom/CM3D2.CategoryUnlocker/README.md

 TATTOO2 and 3, as the name suggest, are additional slots for tatoos.
 Release include tattoos ported from base game.
 Nails and toenails, are well for nails and toenails mods.
 Release includes free color nails and toenails that can be colored with each available colorset.

-SKINTTOON is inteded for skintoon mods(duh).
-Includes my bilenear toon and menu to restore default skintoon.
+SKINTOON is intended for skintoon mods(duh).
+Includes my bilinear toon and menu to restore default skintoon.

 Clothing:
 GENERAL1 (general1) - general1a,general1b